Zaim211/my-portfolio/README.md

 - RESTful API endpoints built with Express.js for handling backend logic
 - MongoDB and MySQL databases for storing project data and user information

-## Installation

-To run this project locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies using npm or yarn: `npm install` or `yarn install`.
-4. Start the development server: `npm run dev` or `yarn dev`.
-5. Access the website at `http://localhost:3000` in your web browser.

 ## Contact